GoodCryptoApp/market-data-feed/README.md

 We are making the market data feed available via our C++ based low-latency market data handler capable of processing connections to all crypto exchanges on the single commodity server.

-CRYPTTO is developing a quantitative crypto trading platform, providing users access to fully automated trading strategies and low-latency intelligent execution across major exchanges.
+CRYPTTO is developing a quantitative crypto trading platform, providing users access to market-neutral fully-automated trading strategies and low-latency intelligent execution algorithms across major exchanges.
 To find out more, please, visit our website at https://cryptto.io.

 If you have any questions or suggestions regarding our data feed, please, join our Telegram chat at https://t.me/cryptto_chat